terraref/brapi/README.md

 multiple sites together in a sitegroup.
 The following commands can be executed to associate sites with the sitegroups.

+(This is now part of the TERRA-REF dump)

 ```sql
 select count(a.id) from sites as a, sites as b where b.sitename='MAC Field Scanner Field' and ST_Intersects(a.geometry, b.geometry);